Minimal volume entropy and fiber growth: Simplicial complexes with zero minimal volume entropy

-The piecewise flat metric on~$X$ induced by the simplicial embedding $\chi: X \hookrightarrow E$ can be deformed as follows.
+The piecewise flat metric on~$X$ induced by the piecewise affine embedding $\chi: X \hookrightarrow E$ can be deformed as follows.
 Let $h_t:E \to E$ be the endomorphism of~$E$ preserving each factor of the decomposition~\eqref{eq:E} whose restriction to~$H$ is the identity map and restriction to each~$H_i$ is the homothety with coefficient~$t$.
 For every $t \in (0,1]$, the map $\chi_t: X \hookrightarrow E$ defined as

-is a simplicial embedding.
+is a piecewise affine embedding.
 Note that $h_t$ preserves the subspaces~$H'_i$.
 By construction, we still have